Y-O-S-H/i_DivisibleHuman/README.md

 I act as founder of this organization but I do not wish to lay claim to anything other than the desire to present an organizational template that helps others.

-## tl;dr
+## TL;DR
-This is how I choose to love my fellow human.
+I choose to love my fellow human by founding Y.O.S.H. and creating for others.